We are pleased to be able to offer work experience opportunities to law students in their final year of study.

 Applicants should provide a covering letter, a CV of no more than 3 pages including two referees, and an academic transcript.
 Applicants should clearly state in their covering letter which placements dates they would like to be considered for, and any areas of law which they are particularly interested in.
 Receipt of all applications will be confirmed by email and offers of placement made as soon as practicable after the closure of the application period.

-Applications and inquiries should be directed to our Office Manager,
+Applications and enquiries should be directed to our People and Culture Manager,